Distance: 14 miles | Time: 7 – 8 hours | Level: Hard

 Water.
 I cannot stress the importance of this enough.
 As someone who normally doesn’t require much water, I was constantly guzzling it down.
 The general rule for how much water to carry is about one liter for every two miles.
 It sounds extreme, but it’s necessary.

 While there is a natural spring, don’t rely on finding it.
 Pack enough water to sustain you during the overnighter.
 We found Beatty Spring (and I explain in detail how to find it below) but there are several accounts of hikers not being able to locate it.

 Sunglasses, hat, and sunscreen.
 Most of the trail is exposed with only brief moments of shade.
-Protect yourself from the sun and take brakes in the shade when you need them.
+Protect yourself from the sun and take breaks in the shade when you need them.

 Layers.
 The temperature swings between daytime and nighttime can be extreme in Utah.
 When the sun is out you will be hot, but you’d be surprised how chilly it can get at night once the sun dips behind the canyon walls.
-Layers can also be a life saver when it comes to protecting yourself against the deer flies.
+Layers can also be a lifesaver when it comes to protecting yourself against deer flies.

 Tent, sleeping bag, and pad.
 Sleeping on the ground under the stars does sound adventurous in theory; however, there are bugs everywhere.
 I highly recommend sleeping in a tent.
 Despite our best efforts they even made their way into our tent.
 You’ve been warned.

 Source of Light.
 We never go camping without our Luci lantern.
 It’s small, lightweight, compact, and provides a warm glow around camp.
 Headlamps are also a great thing to have on hand.

 Stove, fuel, and kitchen set.
 If you’re planning to just camp out one night you could technically bring food that doesn’t need to be cooked, but where’s the fun in that?